 On completing a further period of study and/or experience you will be able to work in private practice.
 It is also a valuable qualification for a wide range of occupational roles involving working with people.

 Those who have already completed levels two and three in counselling and want to train to become a fully qualified counsellor.

-- Well qualified and experienced tutors who are practicing counsellors
+- Well-qualified and experienced tutors who are practicing counsellors

 - High success rates

 Homework: You will need to allow plenty of time for reading, reflecting and writing assignments.
 You will also be required to attend personal therapy and find and attend a placement including attending supervision (100 client hours with a minimum of 5 clients needed to pass the course).

 You could also go into private practice after a period of working as an agency counsellor.
-You may also be eligible to study on the BA (Hons) ‘top up’ degree at Guildford College if you have Accredited Prior Learning at Level 5, or for entry in 2019 with a tutor recommendation for Level 6 study.
+You may also be eligible to study on the BA (Hons) ‘top up’ degree at Guildford College if you have Accredited Prior Learning at Level 5, or a tutor recommendation for Level 6 study.

 We will need to know which (if any) previous counselling courses you have either completed or are in the process of completing and at which level.
-Please let us know the awarding body for the counselling course/s you’ve done, and, for courses other than NCFE or CPCAB qualification we will need to know the total course hours.
+Please let us know the awarding body for the counselling course(s) you’ve done and, for qualifications other than NCFE or CPCAB, we will need to know the total course hours.